 Are you up for the challenge to design and change the future of transportation?
-I know, you’re fascinated with cars, and you want to revolutionise the automobile industry by designing some really cool vehicles – whether it’s flying cars, doing more with alternative fuels, state-of-the-art safety features, or super-charge car batteries.
+I know, you’re fascinated with cars, and you want to revolutionise the automotive industry by designing some really cool vehicles – whether it’s flying cars, doing more with alternative fuels, state-of-the-art safety features, or super-charge car batteries.

 A Bachelor’s degree in automotive engineering could be the ideal study option that gives you the groundwork you need for your creative genius.
 As an automotive engineer expert, you will be involved in so much more than simply designing cars or motorcycles.

 If you’re interested in preparing for interesting careers in the field like technical adviser or racing team engineer, check out these 8 universities worldwide that provide interesting Bachelor’s degrees in Automotive Engineering.